Salcombe Bars and Pubs

 The Millbrook (Southpool) ££

-Offering a gastronomic experience with food from award winning French chef, J-P (booking essential).
+Offering a gastronomic experience with food from an award-winning French chef, J-P (booking is essential) The Millbrook is one of the best pubs near Salcombe.
 Be prepared for some quirkiness including Squirrel wrapped in Rabbit!
-In the summer months, enjoy good quality freshly grilled fish, paella’s and local sausages from the outdoor BBQ.
+In the summer months, enjoy good quality freshly grilled fish, paellas and local sausages from the outdoor BBQ.
 The best way to get to the Millbrook is by boat in the summer when there are big Spring tides enabling you to travel up the creek (with a paddle).
 The beautiful journey leads you through Swallows and Amazons-esque settings.

 Telephone: 01548 531581